kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-pod-configmap.md

 ### Optional references

 A ConfigMap reference may be marked _optional_.
 If the ConfigMap is non-existent, the mounted volume will be empty.
-If the ConfigMap exists, but the referenced key is non-existent the path will be absent beneath the mount point.
+If the ConfigMap exists, but the referenced key is non-existent, the path will be absent beneath the mount point.
 See [Optional ConfigMaps](#optional-configmaps) for more details.